Ha Ha Clinton-Dix: Dallas Cowboys

 On April 7, 2020, the Dallas Cowboys signed Clinton-Dix to a one-year, $3.75 million contract that includes $2.25 million guaranteed and a signing bonus of $1.25 million.
 He reunited with new Cowboys' head coach Mike McCarthy, who also held the same position with the Green Bay Packers.
 He was expected to be named one of the starters at safety and replace the recent free agent loss of Jeff Heath, but he was passed on the depth chart by Darian Thompson during training camp.
 Even though his contract included $2.25 million guaranteed in earnings, he was released one week before the start of the regular season on September 3, 2020.

 San Francisco 49ers

 On August 12, 2021, Clinton-Dix signed a one-year contract with the San Francisco 49ers.
 On August 31, 2021, Clinton-Dix was released by the 49ers.

 Las Vegas Raiders

 On September 15, 2021, Clinton-Dix was signed to the Las Vegas Raiders practice squad.
 He was released on December 8, 2021.
+He played in two games with the Raiders that season.